hartwigmedical/hmftools/sage/README.md

 write_bqr_plot | NA    | Generate base-quality recalibration plots (requires R) bqr_sample_size | 2,000,000 | Sample size of each autosome
-bqr_max_alt_count | 3     | Max support of variant before it is considered likely to be real and not a sequencing error bqr_min_map_qual | 10    | Min mapping quality of bam record
+bqr_max_alt_count | 3     | Max support of variant before it is considered likely to be real and not a sequencing error bqr_max_alt_percent | 0.05   | Max percentage of reads supporting a variant before it is considered likely to be real and not a sequencing error bqr_min_map_qual | 10    | Min mapping quality of bam record

 ## Optional Quality Arguments